 The next two fields, "Take customer to a specific page (URL) after checkout cancellation" and "Take customer to a specific page (URL) after successful checkout" are for people who want to customize the landing pages for a successful order or a cancellation.
 You will of course have to create those web pages on your site yourself, and put the web address for those pages here.
 If you don't know how to do that, leave these fields alone.

-When you're through customizing your "Buy Now" button and your Order Form, click the "Create Button" button.
+When you're through customising ("customizing" in US English) your "Buy Now" button and your Order Form, click the "Create Button" button.

 A new page giving you the generated HTML code appears.
 You will need to copy the code given in the field to your web page.
 To copy the code, click somewhere in the box containing the generated code.
 The text in the box should automatically be selected.
 Click your right mouse button in that field and select "Copy" from the menu that appears.

 You will need to paste that code into the correct spot on your web page using a method appropriate to your web editor.
 The exact way to do this differs from editor to editor.
 Please go to the appropriate tutorial for your editor for the details on how to paste the code.
 (For example, if you use Dreamweaver, click the link to go to the Dreamweaver tutorial.
 And so on.)

 Note that these are general guides on how to insert HTML code from any source (not just PayPal).

 PayPal saves the button, along with its settings, in your account.
 If you want to modify the settings after you create the button, for example, if you want to change the product price or the landing page web address, go to the "Merchant Services" page again and click the "Buy Now Buttons" link as before.
 This time, instead of creating a new button, look for the link that says "Go to My saved buttons".
 At the time I write this, it's located below the first field, "Accept payments for".